budik21/fapi-docs/docs/api-guide/objects-business/match/player-rating.md

 In this phase, the attribute represents the **Live Rating** (or current rating).
 It is dynamic and updates in real-time whenever the underlying player statistics used for the calculation change.

 #### After the Match (`AFTER_MATCH`)
-Once the game concludes, this value represents the player's **Final Rating**.
-Please note that even in this phase, the value may still be subject to updates if post-match statistical corrections are applied (e.g., reassigning a shot on target).
+Once the game is finished, this value represents the player's **Final Rating**.
+Please note that **even in this phase, the value may still be subject to updates** if post-match statistical corrections are applied (e.g., reassigning a shot on target).

 ### Bonuses and Penalties
 Bonuses or penalties are applied to the rating calculation based on specific events.
 These calculations rely on player match statistics, taking the values of one or more metrics into account.

-If the calculated result is positive, it is considered a **bonus**; if negative, it is considered a **penalty**.
-Refer to the table below for details.

 #### Bonus type and subtype
  * **Bonus type** (`bonuses.type`) identifies the specific bonus.
 While it often corresponds to the metric involved, this abstraction allows for bonuses calculated from multiple metrics.
 The type is a static string acting as a stable ID (guaranteed to remain unchanged once released).